 Shakshuk, pronounced [shahk-SHOO-kah], is a classic Israeli dish guaranteed to make your taste buds sing.
 In addition to egg and tomato, there’s the salty crunch of bacon and a sublime spice from this signature hot tomato oil.

-1 tablespoon olive oil
+1 Tbs olive oil

 1/4 cup tomato paste

-1 teaspoon cumin
+1 tsp cumin

-1 teaspoon paprika
+1 tsp paprika

-3/4 teaspoon Kosher salt
+3/4 tsp Kosher salt

-1/4 teaspoon black pepper
+1/4 tsp black pepper

 5 large eggs

-- Heat 1 tablespoon olive oil in a large skillet over medium heat.
-Add chopped onions and sauté until translucent.
+Heat olive oil in a large skillet over medium heat.
+Add onions and sauté until translucent.
 Add tomato oil and jalapeños; cook until softened, 3-5 minutes.
-Stir in 3 sliced garlic cloves and 1/4 cup tomato paste and sautée for another 2 minutes.
+Stir in garlic and tomato paste; cook for another 2 minutes.
 Add canned tomatoes, bacon, cumin, paprika, salt & pepper.
 Lower heat and let simmer until thickened, about 20 minutes.
 Taste and adjust seasoning as needed.

-With the back of a spoon, press five holes in the sauce and crack an egg in each one; season with salt & pepper.
+With the back of a spoon, press five holes in the sauce and crack an egg in each one.
 Cover skillet until the eggs turn white.
+Season with salt & pepper.